MEET KELLY WRIGHT - MS FIGHTER

 “As a team we laid out a strategy of how we could reach out to different pockets of our communities and gain the most donations!”

-As you look towards the 2021 Conquer Cradle Mountain, Kelly has some advice and things you can look forward to.
+For those taking on an MS Challenge Adventure, Kelly has some advice and things you can look forward to.